AntonioND/gbt-player/README.md

 Introduction
 ------------

 GBT Player is a music creation environment for GB and GBC.
 It is composed by mod2gbt, which converts a mod file into a gbt (GameBoy Tracker) file, and gbt player, which will be used to play that song in the GB.
+It's the same idea as the old Lemon player, but greatly improved.

 mod2gbt is writen in C, and should compile in every machine where you can code in C. Only a windows binary is included.